instantiator/2024-advent-of-code/README.md

 ./run.sh <day> <part>
 ```

+Data files from each day's puzzle are in: `AdventOfCode2024/Data`

 | Day | Part 1 | Part 2 |
 | --- | ------ | ------ |
 | 01  | 🌲     | 🎄     |